beckettloose/OpenCFE/README.md

 # OpenCFE

-OpenCFE is a piggyback module for your P2 Volvo's CEM that enables additional functionality by reading and writing mesages on the vehicle's CANbus network.
+OpenCFE is a piggyback computer module for your P2 Volvo that uses custom software to enhance many vehicle functions.

+At the moment, this project is only compatible with Volvos built on the P2 platform.
+Support may eventually be added for P1 and P3 cars, but don't count on it.

-Feature availability depends on platform, model year, and options, but some examples include:
+Feature availability depends on model year and options, but some examples include:
 - Automatically close windows when locking car
 - Automatically turn on heated seats in cold conditions
 - Show welcome and goodbye messages on DIM LCD